loloRvz/ebedding-wamr/README.md

 The current example WASM module contains the following functions:
 * sum(), which takes to integer parameters and returns their sum
-* callback(), which calls a C function 'callback_func' that was imported from main.c to the module.
+* callback(), which calls the C function 'callback_func' that was imported from main.c to the WASM module.

-## Building and Running
+## Building and Running the example

 ```
 cd src